 The elevator had been busy, it had made three trips in short order.
 Cameron calculated the shaft’s depth based on the turn-around time; a half hour round trip, give or take.
 Using the speed of travel of the metal basket on the cable, it was 1100 feet up; up to heavens knows what.

-Outlook could only see through 200 feet of solid rock before his vision got obscured.
+Outlook could only see through 200 feet of a solid object before his vision would get obscured.
 Maybe if he stood at the bottom of the shaft he might figure out more…

 He couldn’t worry about that right now though, his foe had amassed three people at his door.
 They were preparing to make a forced entry.

 A canister was being connected to his cell’s air supply, they wanted him knocked-out.
 The wheeled dolly with restraints they had brought down meant that whatever had caused them to be cautious before was no longer preventing them from becoming aggressive, and that didn’t look to be pleasant.

 Surprisingly, it seems nobody remembers that a prison cell can keep people out just as well as it keeps people in.
 Cameron heard the additional hiss in the ventilation from the canister.
 He gathered the gas as it slowly entered his cell, putting it into a prepared vessel in Warehouse, then waited as the three agents outside his door counted down the time it would take for the gas to render him unconscious.

 In preparation, the three donned face masks.
 Then at the GO signal the code to unlock the door was entered: One, Three, Seven, Nine, Five, Five.
 Cameron put the code to memory.
 Meanwhile, the three goons were stymied since the door didn’t budge.
 Not that it could move, Cameron had affixed the metal all around the former opening.